Walking dogs, safety and communication

 Loop of leash in right hand, left hand nearer the dog for control if needed

 Then calm before being let off the leash to run in the playground.
+No playground if it is over 88 degrees.

 Stop and wait a moment OR get dog’s attention by walking in a circle